Skip to main content

 Best practices for size:

-• Use 100% width (or leave it unset) rather than fixed pixels as the content won't adjust down as screen size reduces.
+• Use 100% width (or leave width unset) instead of fixed pixels.
+Fixed widths won’t shrink as the screen gets smaller.

 GIF showing content set to 100% width reducing down on smaller screen sizes